 Oh the French macaron….the world’s most finicky cookie!
 Let’s face it, these cookies are hard!
 They can seriously drive you crazy!
 I too have had my battles.
+But this foolproof French Macron Recipe will come to your rescue!

-Before you set out, it might be easier to watch my French macaron recipe video below and then give it a go.
+In fact, before you set out, it might be easier to watch my French macaron recipe video below and then give it a go.
 Here is a list of my favorite products to help you achieve macaron greatness!
 (This link goes to amazon where I am an affiliate)

 There’s nothing quite like seeing the success of smooth macaron tops, with bottoms that don’t stick to the pan, complete with feet, come out of the oven!